chriswales95/SET08103-Assessment/use-cases/use-case-10.md

-# USE CASE: 10 Produce a Report on All the cities in a district organised by largest population to smallest.
+# USE CASE: 10 Produce a to produce a report on all the cities in a country organised by largest population to smallest.

 ## CHARACTERISTIC INFORMATION